 Just as evaluating a business opportunity requires an understanding of the underlying business principles, the same is true for evaluating equipment defects where effective repairs require an understanding of the underlying failure modes.
-Without understanding how the equipment is supposed to operate and how components interact with one another it is difficult to diagnose a problem (i.e., what each symptom means by itself, and in combination with other symptoms).
+Without understanding how the equipment is supposed to operate and how components interact with one another it is difficult to diagnose and repair a problem (i.e., what each symptom means by itself, and in combination with other symptoms).

 Effectively Diagnosing Equipment Using First-Principles and Analogy

 Unfortunately, many repairs get started based on analogy (prior experience) before the technician understands all of the symptoms, which harms the cost, quality and time of the repair.
 However, once the first principles (symptoms) have been understood, prior experience plays an important role for efficient repairs, especially when different defects have similar symptoms.
 ATP’s SpotLight® troubleshooting solution optimizes equipment diagnosis by leveraging both first principles and analogy, which is especially useful for troubleshooting complex systems where unexpected symptoms are quite common.